MetinUsta/MetinUsta.github.io/posts/grpo-loss-function.md

 \mathbb{D}_{\text{KL}}\!\left[\pi_\theta \,\|\, \pi_{\text{ref}}\right] = \frac{\pi_{\text{ref}}(o_{i,t} \mid q, o_{i,<t})}{\pi_\theta(o_{i,t} \mid q, o_{i,<t})} - \log \frac{\pi_{\text{ref}}(o_{i,t} \mid q, o_{i,<t})}{\pi_\theta(o_{i,t} \mid q, o_{i,<t})} - 1
 $$

-If we look back at the original loss function, we can see that KL divergence value is multiplied by $B$ and then subtracted from the loss.
+If we look back at the original loss function, we can see that KL divergence value is multiplied by $\beta$ and then subtracted from the loss.
 Here:

-* The parameter $B$ controls the strength of this penalty.
+* The parameter $\beta$ controls the strength of this penalty.
 * Since the overall loss function is minimized, subtracting the KL term means that any increase in divergence (i.e. the KL value grows) increases the loss.
 * This discourages the model from drifting too far from the reference policy.